 “Will I ever find someone new?”
 That is one of the most asked questions after a relationship breakup.

 If you are an experienced dater, and you know “the game,” then you have a crucial advantage: You don’t have to pose this question to yourself … you can go out there and find a new partner who fulfills your needs, when you are ready.
 You’d know how it’s done.

 This is more of a comfort than you might think.
 This means conquering the fear of being alone.

 Fortunately, this is a skill which can be learned.

-It is understanding where your personal problems are and reacting upon them.
-It is developing the traits for surviving a break up or divorce faster and easier.
+It’s understanding where your personal problems are and reacting to them.
+It is developing the traits for surviving faster and easier.

 That’s what I do in my personal coaching.